sahilkhan011/SpringSecurityWithDao/README.md

 # SpringSecurityWithDao

 ## Overview
-This project is a Spring Boot application that implements security features using the DAO (Data Access Object) pattern.
-It focuses on securing the application routes and managing user authentication and authorization without the use of JWT tokens.
+This project is a Spring Boot application that implements security features using the DAO (Data Access Object) pattern with basic authentication.
+The application secures all API endpoints using basic authentication, ensuring that only authenticated users can access the resources.

 ## Features
-- User authentication using Spring Security.
+- Basic authentication for securing all API endpoints.
-- DAO pattern for data access and management.
+- User management implemented using the DAO pattern for data access and management.
 - Role-based access control to secure application routes.
-- Basic user registration and login functionality.

 ## Implementation Steps